maleckicoa/Sparkify-Project/README.md

 Should be run on Amazon AWS.
 - Sparkify_Big.html -  the HTML page of the Sparkify_Big.ipynb file

-- Sparkify_Small.ipynb - Jupyter Notebook with the analysis on a sample dataset (128MB)
+- Sparkify_Small.ipynb - Jupyter Notebook with the analysis of the sample dataset (128MB)
 - Sparkify_Small.ipyng - the HTML page of the Sparkify_Small.ipynb file

 - mini_sparkify_evemt_data.zip - sample data set